 In the past few years, the church has gone under intense restoration and cleaning to help clean up the exterior stonework that had darkened due to pollution over the centuries.
 In 2020, following multiple protests, the church also removed the stained glass window commemorating the Royal African Company as well as the highly controversial statue of slave trader Edward Colston.

-Candlelight concerts at St Mary Redcliffe Church
+What can you do at St Mary Redcliffe Church?

-Thousands of flickering candles have illuminated this historic venue to set the enchanting scene for this series of Candlelight concerts.
-Unforgettable tributes to stars like Taylor Swift, Fleetwood Mac and Adele in addition to concerts devoted to the iconic works of Vivaldi, Hans Zimmer, Ludovico Einaudi and more continue to light up the church’s spectacular interior.
+What’s more, thousands of flickering candles illuminate St Mary Redcliffe Church to set the enchanting scene for this series of Candlelight concerts.
+Unforgettable tributes to stars like Taylor Swift, Fleetwood Mac and Adele in addition to concerts devoted to the iconic works of Vivaldi, Ludovico Einaudi and more continue to light up the church’s spectacular interior.
 With breathtaking live music performances and the enchanting glow of candlelight, you won’t want to miss out on these spellbinding tributes to musical icons of the past and present.